 Data organising

 To ensure coding was completed blind to treatment (pre- or post-training), consultation samples were pooled across treatments and a third party uninvolved in this research project (i) randomised the order of consultation samples using the RAND function in Microsoft Excel and (ii) renamed each audio (.wav) sample accordingly with the relevant anonymous code (1-31).
-Data were subsequently converted to movie format (.mp4) to allow them to be imported by anonymous code into Noldus Observer XT (38) an event-logging software for behavioural interaction analysis.
-To enable analysis within Noldus Observer XT, a coding scheme combining the MITI and CLAMI coding instruments in addition to ‘study irrelevant’ codes (S3) was created, with each individual verbal behaviour set as a mutually exclusive state event.
+Data were subsequently converted to movie format (.mp4) to allow them to be imported by anonymous code into Noldus Observer XT [38] an event-logging software for behavioural interaction analysis.
+To enable analysis within Noldus Observer XT, a coding scheme combining the MITI and CLAMI coding instruments in addition to ‘study irrelevant’ codes [S3] was created, with each individual verbal behaviour set as a mutually exclusive state event.
 Durations of verbal behaviour were additionally of interest; therefore, extra codes were created to distinguish between the ‘first occurrence’ and a ‘repeat occurrence’ of a MITI of CLAMI verbal behaviour code in a veterinarian or farmer volley.
 This ensured that total durations of any given code could be accurately summarised through combining ‘first occurrence’ and ‘repeat occurrence’ verbal behaviour codes, whilst frequency counts reflecting MITI and CLAMI outputs - where only the first occurrence of a code in a volley contributed to the final tally - could be summarised by accounting for only ‘first occurrence’ behaviour codes.

 Coding Process and Coder

 MITI global scores were completed on the first pass of the recording, whilst MITI and CLAMI verbal behaviour coding was completed with a second pass.
-This process was chosen as MITI and CLAMI recording required stopping and restarting of the recording during the coding process, which is reported to disrupt the ability of the coder to form a gestalt impression for the global codes (34).
+This process was chosen as MITI and CLAMI recording required stopping and restarting of the recording during the coding process, which is reported to disrupt the ability of the coder to form a gestalt impression for the global codes [34].
 This stopping and restarting was a necessary component of coding, given interest not only in the frequency of verbal behaviours but also in their respective durations.
 Durations could only be accurately calculated as an output with accurate parsing, which necessitated listening to volleys (or even sequences of volleys) in full prior to rewinding the recording and parsing accordingly.
 This process allowed careful identification of start and stop points for utterances in addition to differentiating ‘first occurrence’ and ‘repeat occurrence’ behaviours within volleys.

-This combination of CLAMI (37) with MITI (34) analysis - as applied in other MI research interventions (39,40) - is reported to be practical and achieve good reliability (39), with Klonek, Quera and Kauffield (41) highlighting the capacity for computer-supported coding to aid this process.
-However, the combination of CLAMI-, MITI-, and VHHM-specific codes within Noldus Observer for sequential analysis excluded the possibility of support from commercial coding labs in data analysis.
-All coding of verbal behaviours was therefore completed by author AB, who was blinded to treatment group (pre- or post-training), following training in Motivational Interviewing coding (Moyers and Ernst, Cardiff: 2015), continuing professional development (e.g. via MINT) and personal coaching (AH).
+This combination of CLAMI [37] with MITI [34] analysis - as applied in other MI research interventions [39,40] - is reported to be practical and achieve good reliability [39], with Klonek, Quera and Kauffield [41] highlighting the capacity for computer-supported coding to aid this process.
+However, the combination of CLAMI-, MITI-, and VHHM-specific codes within Noldus Observer for sequential analysis excluded the possibility of support from commercial coding laboratories in data analysis.
+All coding of verbal behaviours was therefore completed by author AB, who was blinded to treatment group (pre- or post-BMIT), following training in Motivational Interviewing coding (Moyers and Ernst, Cardiff: 2015), continuing professional development (e.g. via MINT) and personal coaching (author AH).